Wildfires in British Columbia

 If you want to extend your stay in Canada, you must apply to do so.
 Check your temporary resident status to make sure you apply before the expiry date.
 This will be on your study or work permit, the stamp in your passport or, if you do not have a stamp in your passport, 6 months from the day you entered Canada.
 You should apply 30 days before your status expires to:

-- extend your visitor, student or work status
+- extend your visitor, student or work status,

-- change a condition of your permit (for example, if you are studying and you want to change schools, or if you are working and your want to change jobs)
+- change your permit condition(s) (for example, if you are studying and you want to change schools, or if you are working and you want to change jobs).

 Working or studying in Canada

 Most visitors to Canada cannot work or study in Canada without a permit.

 If you are visiting Canada and you want to work or study, you have a few options if you still have legal status in Canada.